-	ACRYLITE® is manufactured with a masking on both surfaces to protect the sheet from scratching during storage and handling.
+ACRYLITE® acrylic sheet is manufactured with a masking on both surfaces to protect the sheet from scratching during storage and handling.
 Both latex paper and polyethylene film masking are available.

 Paper masking can be marked with almost any writing tool including pencils, ballpoint pens, and felt tip pens.
 Marking on polyethylene masking may be done with grease pencils and certain felt tip markers.